 One person has to be the group leader to:

 - collect the down payments from individuals and make payments

 - hire the chef and select menus

-- set up local guided tours, if desired, and pay these vendors
+- set up local guided group adventure tours, if desired, and pay these vendors

 With a large group, you may want to take advantage of organized tours.
 For example, wine tours, sailing, biking, historical walking tours, etc. Normally, the easiest way to do this is with a local tour operator who arranges a bus to take the group together.

-Once you are ready to book, everyone must send in their non-refundable deposit to the group organizer.
+Once you are ready to book, everyone must send in their non-refundable deposit to the group planner.
+Venmo or Zelle is quick.
 After this point, people cannot back out since the total price was based on their participation.
 It’s unfair to others to make the group absorb the cost.

 How To Get There

-Everyone makes their own travel arrangements to the destination (including trains, planes, and automobiles).
+Everyone makes their own travel arrangements to the destination (including trains, plane tickets, and rental cars).